Pursuit of a Discriminative Representation for Multiple Subspaces via Sequential Games: Generalization via CTRL-SG

-This generalized system allows us to use the CTRL framework for representation learning, to choose principled objective functions to encourage the desired representation, and then to explicitly characterize the optimal learned encoder and decoder for that algorithm.
+The generalized CTRL-SG system allows us to use the CTRL framework for representation learning, choose principled objective functions to encourage the desired representation, and then explicitly characterize the optimal learned encoder and decoder for that algorithm.
 It also suggests principled optimization strategies and algorithms, such as GDMax \citep{jin2019local}, for obtaining these optimal functions.

-This system differs somewhat from the original setting of learning from finite data presented all at once.
-Since it is a game-theoretic formulation, in principle, one may adapt it to learning contexts different from the ones developed here, e.g., semi-supervised learning and online/incremental learning.
+This system generalizes the original setting of learning from a fixed finite labelled dataset.
+Since it is a purely game-theoretic formulation, in principle, one may adapt it to other learning contexts than the ones developed here, e.g., semi-supervised learning and online/incremental learning.